Skip to main content

 Married, civil partners or living together

-The tenancy will pass on to you if the property is your main home and:
+The tenancy passes to you if the property is your main home and:

-• you were married, civil partners or in a relationship
+• you and the tenant were married, civil partners or in a relationship and living together

 Back to top